 - Budgeting in Future Years

-The effects of the COVID pandemic will likely impact the budgets of local governments and school districts for the foreseeable future.
+Financial crises can impact the budgets of local governments and school districts for the foreseeable future.
 Governing boards should take a proactive approach to respond to these challenges by adopting a plan aimed at adopting structurally balanced budgets to ensure that necessary services can be provided in the most cost-effective manner.
 OSC has a number of resources available to officials to assist in this effort.

 Understanding the Budget Process